Sustainability Regulatory Horizon (PDF)

-At the same time, international accords such as the Paris Agreement, pressure from some of the world's biggest investors, the shareholder/stakeholder debate and concern among central banks over the impact of climate change on financial stability are creating further impetus for change.
+At the same time, international accords such as the Paris climate agreement, pressure from some of the world's biggest investors, the shareholder/stakeholder debate and concern among central banks over the impact of climate change on financial stability are creating further impetus for change.

 While it would have been easy for sustainability to take a back seat in the rush to repair economies damaged by COVID-19, the pandemic has strengthened the resolve of governments and corporations to ‘build back better’.
-The European Union’s Recovery Plan is designed to boost sustainable technologies and business models, while the election of Joe Biden is already re-establishing the US as a key player in the response to the global climate emergency.
+The EU’s recovery plan is designed to boost sustainable technologies and business models, while the election of Joe Biden is already re-establishing the US as a key player in the response to the global climate emergency.

 Our teams have market-leading expertise across the full range of sustainability issues and can help you navigate this fast-evolving landscape with confidence.

 How does sustainability regulation affect business?

 Regulators are playing a key role in accelerating the transition to a low-carbon future.
 Rules introduced in response to the Paris Agreement and the UN Sustainable Development Goals are influencing relative asset values, making some fossil fuel reserves uneconomic to exploit and driving investment towards transformational technologies such as hydrogen fuel cells.
 These measures provide another incentive for businesses to innovate (including by acquiring new technologies), with sustainable financing instruments – and in some cases state assistance – helping to provide the necessary capital.